 It is known that the optical properties of nanostructures depend on some parameters of nanostructures: size, structure, shape, etc. One of the main parameters that affects the optical, properties is the potential energy of charge carriers in nanostructures.
 This work examines the influence of the production technology and the interaction of charge carriers in a nanoparticle with the environment on the optical properties of nanoparticles.
 In this work, the influence of technological parameters of growth on the structures of the formed particles is analyzed.
 An assumption is made about the influence of technological parameters on the defect structure of nanoparticles.
 The results of experimental works on the influence of technological conditions on the crystal structure and physical properties of nanostructures are analyzed.
-The second part of the work is devoted to the analysis of the influence of the interaction of charge carriers with the environment on the optical properties of the influence of the interaction of charge carriers of the work are analyzed.
+The second part of the work is devoted to the analysis of the influence of the interaction of charge carriers with the environment on the optical properties of the nanostructured.
+The results of experimental work are analyzed.
 A theoretical model is proposed to explain the results of experimental work.